wormholer/KAP-manual/en/integration/tableau_9.en.md

 ![](images/tableau_9/2.png)

 ### Mapping Data Model
 In left panel, select `defaultCatalog` as Database, click `Search` button in Table search box, and all tables get listed.
-With drag and drop to the right region, tables will become data source.
+With drag and drop to the right side, tables will become data source.
 Make sure JOINs are configured correctly.
 ![](images/tableau_9/3.png)

 ### Connect Live